alaynav/WQU-applied-ds-lab/README.md

     * Retrieve data from web APIs and load it into a SQL database.
     * Build a custom web API to serve model predictions

-Thank you to WorldQuant for providing such an incredible learning experience and Professor Nicholas Cifuentes-Goodbody for his guidance throughout the program.
+Thank you to WorldQuant and Professor Nicholas Cifuentes-Goodbody for providing such an incredible learning experience.
 I strongly recommend this curriculum to everyone fascinated by the exciting realm of Data Science!

 ---
 **NOTE:** *The code content of each project cannot be uploaded due to copyright issues.*